krateoplatformops/oasgen-provider/docs/USAGE_GUIDE.md

 ```

 This means that when the `rest-dynamic-controller` handles the `get` operation for TeamRepoes, it will call the web service instead of the GitHub API directly.
-Note that this happens just for the `get` operation, while the other operations (`create`, `delete`, and `update`) will still call the GitHub API directly as defined in the original OpenAPI specification (`servers` field at the root level of the OAS).
+Note that this happens **just for the `get` operation**, while the other operations (`create`, `delete`, and `update`) will still call the GitHub API directly as defined in the original OpenAPI specification (`servers` field at the root level of the OAS).

-The web service will then add the necessary headers to the request and return the response body.
+The web service will then add the necessary headers to the request and return a processed response body that is compatible with the `rest-dynamic-controller`.

 Now we need to update the `RestDefinition` to use the new configmap: